-This section should summarise your main findings, highlight areas where more work is needed and suggest avenues for future development of this work.
+This section should summarize main findings, highlight areas where more work is needed and suggest avenues for future development of this work.
 An overall conclusion from the study should be included to complete the project.

-References A list of references must be included at the end of the project document and appropriately referenced within the text.
-A recognised standard appropriate to the discipline and agreed with the Supervisor.
+References: A list of references must be included at the end of the project document and appropriately referenced within the text according to a recognized standard of the University.

-Appendices In this section, if required, include any raw data, interview transcript, computer program listings, and questionnaires etc., which were not in the results section, but which may need to be consulted.
+Appendices: In this section, if required, include any raw data, interview transcript, computer program listings, and questionnaires etc., which were not in the results section, but which may need to be consulted.